Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Thus in a similar way you can run the exploit instead of auxillary, specify the victim ip, and when you run it it will establish a connection

+- When an exploitation is successful with metasploit, it automatically opens a `meterpreter` sesstion with the victim.
+Meterpreter is short for Meta-Interpreter, it sets up `reverse shells` automatically or you can do that manually using `ncat`

 ---------------------------------------------------------------------------------------------------------

 > below is some repition of above